 Clear instructions will help to prevent confusion and reduce the number of questions you receive from registrants before the event kicks off.

 What to do on the day

 Most virtual event platforms are incredibly easy to use (and ON24 is no exception).
 But be sure to test your camera and microphone setup before you go live or start recording to prevent any last-minute mishaps.

 Turn on automated captioning

+One of the crucial factors that many forget on their virtual event planning checklist is to turn on automated captioning.
 This will ensure your content is accessible to every audience.
 Remember, ON24’s speech-to-text technology can generate captions in more than 50 languages.

 Check your attendees have everything they need

 If your event is live, double-check that all your guests can see, hear and interact with the session as expected at the very start of the session.
 Answer any technical questions before the main session starts so last-minute queries don’t interrupt the flow of your event.

 Switch up your delivery to keep participants on their toes.
 Break up long presentations with polls, interactive chat boxes, light-hearted games, and signposts to supporting resources.